The Cathode Ray Tube site

 Even more progress was made with the Riesel-Iconoscope.
 In the Riesel tube there was a second photo sensitive Cathode in the form of a ring nearby the target.
 From this Cathode a constant flow of slow electrons was dripping to the target. (rieseln = dripping) This became a new shadow compensation to overcome the the old problem.
 The Riesel Iconoscope tube was only used on the mainland of Europe and had a 10 times higher sensitivity than the regular Iconoscope tube.

-Harley Ambrose Iams and Alberts Rose (RCA) developed in 1938 the Orthicon tube, although it was theoretical a simpler design than the Iconoscope, building this tube was much more difficult.
+Harley Ambrose Iams and Alberts Rose (RCA) developed in 1938 the Orthicon tube, although it was theoretically a simpler design than the Iconoscope, building this tube was much more difficult.
 This Orthicon tube was used for the first NBC/RCA TV broadcasting in NewYork June 1940.

 It took another five years to build a new and better one, the Image Orthicon.
 It used the Electron Multiplier section like the Image Dissector tube which was developed by Philo Tayler Farnsworth.
 Development of the first 3" Image orthicon started in 1944 with the LM5 for the use in guided missiles followed by the smaller MIMO (miniature image orthicon).
 This was a great advance for the postwar TV industry, RCA presented the fist public demonstration Oct 25 1945, the production was extended for a short time with the building of the huge 4,5" Image orthicon which was even more sensitive but much larger than the former ones and also more expensive.
-Image Orthicons were valued and insured for 500-1000 pound at the BBC in 1950, in those days a lot of money !
+Image Orthicons were valued and insured for 500-1000 pounds at the BBC in 1950, in those days a lot of money !

 To overcome this, the Vidicon tube was eventually developed in 1950, there was no need to be superior to the Image orthicon, but to produce camera tubes in a more economic way.
 Vidicon tubes were used until 1970 when the first solid state CCD camera came on the market.
 Even today the Vidicon and Vidicon-like tubes are still used in the industrial, medical and military environment.